 Highland Expedition and Landmannalaugar

-Hiking – easy to moderate, total of about 3 hours.
+Hiking – easy to moderate, total of about 3 hours; up to 5 miles.
 Optional horseback riding – easy to moderate, about 1 hour.

 Today we venture into the Icelandic highlands for a day of hiking and soaking in a hot river, whose soothing waters are heated by gases and magma from deep beneath the Earth’s crust.
 The highland roads are unpaved, and if conditons permit, we take the fjallabak (literally, “route behind the mountains”) to Landmannalaugar, an area of multicolored rhyolite mountains and hot springs.
 Along the way, there may be time to hike into the volcanic rift of Eldjá, through a landscape of moss-covered boulders.
 At Landmannalaugar, there are additional hiking opportunities, as well as the option to soak in a natural hot river before enjoying a picnic lunch.